Hyundai ABS & Traction Control Light Stay On – Common Problems

 - Hyundai Kona (2019-2021)

 It’s important to note that this list is not comprehensive, and additional models or years may be affected by ABS module recalls.
-It is encouraged to contact the Hyundai service center if your vehicle is affected by the recall.
+If your vehicle is affected by the recall, contact the Hyundai service center.
 To check if your vehicle is affected, click here.

 Troubleshooting & Reset Procedure